pyaustine/KidsCare/README.md

 # KidsCare
 KidsCare is a ML tool that help detect Autism in Toddlers.
+The ML is integrated to a WhatsApp bot aas well as a web application.

 # To Start